I love Christmas, don’t you? But, why do we celebrate the Christmas holidays in the first place? Read some humble answers here.

 The USA Christmas holiday ranges from snow covered hills to pink lights on palm trees.
 People decorate with nativity scenes; and sometimes peppermint pigs.

 I just watched Ritchie Petrie from the Dick Van Dyke Show sing “Little Drummer Boy” again.
-And, it brought back memories of Christmas in my younger days.
+Yes, it brought back memories of Christmas from my younger days.

 Some of us may travel across the country (or out of it) during the Christmas holidays.
 And, others simply travel across the street to Mom’s or Grandma’s.